Rakile/deforumation/README.md

 ![img](github_images/smile.gif)

+Here is an example of LIVE prompt changing for facial expression during rendering.
+Beatifull (smiling:0.1), bear girl, focus on face

+Here we just increase the "(smiling:0.1)" value upwards.

 ## Trouble shooting
 If the rendering shouldn't work (freezes), it might be because there is still a lock file that hasn't been released (C:\TEMP\prompt.txt.locked).
 This file is used in order for Deforum and Deforumation not to deadlock each-other.
 Just manually delete it if that should happen.
 Normally, you will see alot of "Waiting for lock file", in the command line interface that you started Automatic1111 from.